-Dick’s would-be-customers leave Dick’s store feeling offended by the mistreatment they received.
-Dick’s would-be-customers take their frustrations to anyone who will listen in nearby stores, to Dick’s competitors, to coffee shop patrons, to their friends and family, to their dog groomer’s sister, and to their social media accounts and popular online review sites.
-Dick’s jilted would-be customers are offended, angry and feel the need to rant about the poor treatment they received.
+Dick’s jilted, would-be-customers leave Dick’s store feeling offended by the mistreatment they received, and they feel the need to rant about about their frustrations to anyone who will listen: in nearby stores, to Dick’s competitors, to coffee shop patrons, to their friends and family, to their dog groomer’s sister, and to their social media accounts and popular online review sites.

-Dick’s business starts to collect dust and tumbleweeds and Dick, still clueless about what went sideways, scratches his head in wonderment and decides that it was the advertising-platform’s fault for attracting cheap and demanding customers.
+Dick’s business starts to collect dust and tumbleweeds.
+Dick, still clueless about what went sideways, scratches his head in wonderment and decides that it was the advertising-platform’s fault for attracting cheap and demanding customers.